-The finance team and key management have already made a significant push to implement and strengthen digital documentation for related party transactions.
+The finance team and key management have already made a significant effort to implement and strengthen digital documentation for related-party transactions.
 This effort is aimed at illustrating the occurrences, procedures, and workflow on a monthly and quarterly basis.

-2.11 Income Taxes
+2.11 Income taxes

 The Board emphasises the Group's recognition of the significance of adhering to tax laws and regulations while upholding transparency in financial reporting.
 We take the implications of tax matters seriously and are dedicated to addressing any necessary adjustments.
-Should our review mandate adjustments, we are committed to promptly revising our financial statements or relevant documents.
+Should our review necessitate adjustments, we are committed to promptly revising our financial statements and any relevant documents.
 These changes will accurately depict revised or corrected information, ensuring our income taxes are adjusted correctly.
-Timely and precise tax reporting is a priority, and we are committed to managing any adjustments essential for compliance with tax laws and regulations.
+Timely and precise tax reporting is a priority, and we are committed to managing any necessary adjustments to ensure compliance with tax laws and regulations.